PhilippStancke/website/content/publication/2019-11-30-economia-y-politica-de-genero/index.md

 - "4"
 publishDate: "2019-11-30T00:00:00Z"
 #slides: example
-summary: Diese Arbeit wurde im Rahmen des Moduls "Economía Política de Género", an der Universidad de los Andes (Bogotá, Kolumbien) geschrieben.
+summary: This thesis was written as part of the module "Economía Política de Género", at the Universidad de los Andes (Bogotá, Colombia).
 tags:
 - Women's March
 - USA